OfficeDev/office-js-docs-pr/docs/develop/sso-in-office-add-ins.md

 ### getAccessToken

-The OfficeRuntime [Auth](/javascript/api/office-runtime/officeruntime.auth) namespace, `OfficeRuntime.Auth`, provides a method, `getAccessToken` that enables the Office application to obtain an access token to the add-in's web application.
+The Office [Auth](/javascript/api/office/office.auth) namespace, `Office.Auth`, provides a method, `getAccessToken` that enables the Office application to obtain an access token to the add-in's web application.
 Indirectly, this also enables the add-in to access the signed-in user's Microsoft Graph data without requiring the user to sign in a second time.

 ```typescript
 getAccessToken(options?: AuthOptions: (result: AsyncResult<string>) => void): void;